 Powa Ceremony (for the recently deceased)

 Powa Ceremony, a beautiful and powerful ritual practice drawn from the Buddhist tantras, enables us to benefit the deceased by coming together as a group and making prayers and offerings on their behalf.
 Then, through the power of our compassionate intention, strong prayer, and concentration on the practice, we transfer the consciousness of the deceased to the Pure Land of the Buddha of Compassion so that they will experience a pure and lasting peace and finally be freed from the painful cycling of suffering and it’s causes.
+Monthly we practice Powa for all beings (including animals and insects) who have died within the past 49 days.
+If you would like someone included in our special dedications for the next Powa, please click here to send their name(s) to us.

 GREEN TARA GROUP PRAYERS (“LIBERATION FROM SORROW”)